 If you are not sure whether a particular type of help applies where you live, you should check with the organisation in charge of that help.
-We have given the key contact details for the relevant organisations, where they differ, for the help described in this leaflet, but you may wish to contact your local advisory services to find out more.
+We have listed the contact details on page 19 for the relevant organisations, where they differ, for the help described in this leaflet, but you may wish to contact your local advisory services to find out more.